 Dawna Petersen was called into covenant with First United Church to provide a ministry of spiritual direction in February 2013.
 Passionate about spaces for wonder, joy, peace, creativity, and stillness to incubate and emerge, Dawna seeks to recognize, provide, share, and celebrate those spaces for all generations.
 Her certification in spiritual direction is from the Benedict Inn Spiritual Direction Internship in Indianapolis, Indiana.
 She has further training in spiritual formation from the Upper Room Two-Year Academy for Spiritual Formation and is a Veriditas certified labyrinth facilitator.
 She earned a bachelor’s degree and pursued graduate studies in Psychology at the University of Arizona in Tucson.

 Dawna grew up in Kansas City, Missouri, where she met her husband, Doug.
 They have lived in Bloomington since 1978 and together owned and operated White Mountain Ice Creamery for twenty-three years.
-They have three sons, two grandchildren, two granddogs, and one grandkitty and make the rounds to visit them in Des Moines, Chicago, and Indianapolis as often as they can.
+They have three sons, three grandchildren, two granddogs, and one grandkitty and make the rounds to visit them in Des Moines, Chicago, and Indianapolis as often as they can.

 Dawna finds joy in expressive arts, and in travel and hiking as spiritual practice; she is particularly interested in issues surrounding caregiving, dementia, and violence against women.